Jeff McNeil: 2022

-McNeil finished the 2022 regular season with a .326 batting average, the highest batting average of all qualified major league batters, winning the National League batting title.
+McNeil finished the 2022 season with a .326 batting average, the highest batting average of all qualified major league batters, winning the National League batting title.
 He was the first Met to do so since José Reyes in 2011.
-He also became the first Met to lead MLB in batting average.
-He had the lowest called strike plus whiff rate in the majors, at 19.0%.
-McNeil described the season as a "bounce-back year" from a comparatively poor 2021.
+He also became the first Met in franchise history to lead MLB in batting average.
+McNeil had the lowest called strike plus whiff rate in the majors, at 19.0%.
+He described the season as a "bounce-back year" from a comparatively poor 2021.
 It was described in The Athletic as "a massive rebound."

-On November 10, 2022, McNeil won his first career Silver Slugger Award for second basemen.
-He was the first Met to win the award since Yoenis Céspedes won it in 2016.
-He also became the first Met second baseman to win the award since Edgardo Alfonzo in 1999.
+On November 10, 2022, McNeil won his first career Silver Slugger Award for second baseman.
+He was the first Met to win the award since Yoenis Céspedes in 2016.
+He also became the first Mets second baseman to win the award since Edgardo Alfonzo in 1999.